De-Morgan/observe_internet_connectivity/README.md

   }
 }
   ```
-You won't have to use the `SocketObservingStrategy` directly because there are 4 convenient subclass of `SocketObservingStrategy` for different use case, namely;
+The library comes with 4 different strategies that extends `SocketObservingStrategy` for different use case, namely;

 1. `DefaultObServingStrategy`:
 This is the strategy used if you don't supply any strategy to the `InternetConnectivity` class, you will have to cancel the subscription manually.